In this article, we will talk about the different recording modes, Object Spy and Object repositories in QTP.

-OR has the list of Objects that QTP learned during the record process and the class to which they belong.
-It stores the set of properties that uniquely identifies the Object (description) and also names the object for the sake of identification in our test, based on its most prominent feature.
+OR has the list of Objects that QTP learned during the recording process and the class to which they belong.
+It stores the set of properties that uniquely identify the Object (description) and also names the object for the sake of identification in our test, based on its most prominent feature.

 The objects that are acted upon during record get automatically added to the OR.
 Alternately, the user can add additional objects on a need basis.
 This can be done directly from the OR window or from Object Spy.
 (Ctrl+R or Resources->Object Repository or click on the icon.)

 Every time a test is created we have seen that a call to Action 1 is the only statement by default.
 We can add other actions and call them as needed.
 So, for every action QTP creates its own local repository by default.
 It contains the objects that are related to that particular action.

 Conversely, the user may decide to use a common repository for multiple actions in which case, this repository is to be associated with the actions and all of them can share the objects that it contains.
 This can be done using the “Object Repository manager’.

 The objects can be exported from a local repository into the shared one to maintain a single location for all the objects.
 Also, a shared repository is read-only in the activity level and any changes to it have to be made via ‘Object Repository manager’.

 The repository to be used by action has to be specified in the action properties.

 How is it done practically is something we will look into using some examples later on.